-Information on the aspects that make an effective manager.
+Information on the skills that make an effective manager.

 The ability to work with and motivate people, earn their respect, influence their actions and productivity are all integral parts of the job.
 Managers must have good people skills, not only with their employees, but also with peer managers and superiors, other employees and customers.